National Traveling Series

 The National Traveling Series presents a tailored selection of feature and short films from the latest New York African Film Festival that are not otherwise readily distributed.
 The aim of the program is to bring African cinema to the broadest possible audience.
-The programming package may be tailored from the selection of feature films and shorts, and include promotional and educational material.
 Screenings are scheduled throughout the year by various cultural and educational institutions.

 AFF has created two programs to reach young audiences.
-The first, the Young Adults Education Program brings New York City middle and high school students to an annual matinee program during the annual New York African Film Festival.
-The age-appropriate films we screen during this program are not only tailored to the schools’ curricula, but also relevant to African history, geography, politics, and culture.
-AFF’s facilitator moderates dialogue with visiting directors after the screening.
+The first, the Young Adults Education Program brings New York City middle and high school students to a matinee program during the annual New York African Film Festival.
+The age-appropriate films we screen during this program are not only tailored to the schools’ curricula, but also relevant to African history, geography, and culture.
+An AFF facilitator moderates a dialogue with visiting directors pre- and post-screening.

 AFF’s In-School Program was initiated in 2000 with the East Harlem School at Exodus House (EHSEH), a middle school of seventy-five students in one of New York City’s most disadvantaged neighborhoods.
-With EHSEH staff, AFF has developed a model curriculum that augments traditional materials with African films and visiting African artists and scholars.
-AFF is in the planning stages to expand the program to other schools, including a very active collaboration with Global Kids in recent years.
+With EHSEH staff, AFF developed a model curriculum that augments traditional materials with African films and visiting African artists and scholars.
+To date, AFF has expanded the program to other schools, including a very active collaboration with Global Kids, Inc.

 Sierra Leone Cultural Conservation Program

-The Sierra Leone Cultural Conservation Program (CCP), utilizes AFF’s resources to facilitate audiovisual production and exhibition, with renewed energy and reach, in Sierra Leone.
-The CCP, a program of AFF run by local artists and journalists, is a sustainable, ongoing program with a three-year youth audiovisual workshop at its core.
-The CCP workshop engages a diverse team of young Sierra Leoneans in the documentation of local culture, and in the creation of a public space where all Sierra Leoneans can celebrate their common heritage.
+The Sierra Leone Cultural Conservation Program (CCP) utilizes AFF’s resources to facilitate audiovisual production and exhibition in Sierra Leone.
+The CCP is a sustainable, ongoing program run by local artists and journalists with a three-year youth audiovisual workshop at its core.
+The CCP workshop engages a diverse team of young Sierra Leoneans in the documentation of local culture and in the creation of a public space where all Sierra Leoneans can celebrate their common heritage.
 Instructors guide participants in the production, dissemination, and archiving of media documentary projects.
-The program engages the greater Sierra Leonean community through regular radio spots airing excerpts of audio projects; exhibitions at the Sierra Leone National Museum; opportunities for the public to share their own stories through oral histories; screenings of local and other African films; and the establishment of a permanent, publicly-accessible audiovisual library.
+The program engages the greater Sierra Leonean community through limited radio spots, airing excerpts of audio projects; exhibitions at the Sierra Leone National Museum; opportunities for the public to share their own stories through oral histories; screenings of local and other African films; and the establishment of a permanent, publicly-accessible audiovisual library.